Laragear/CacheQuery/README.md

 When you use `cache()`, it will wrap the base builder into a `CacheAwareProxy` proxy calls to it.
 At the same time, it injects a callback that runs _before_ is sent to the database for execution.

-This callback checks if the results are in the cache.
+This callback will check if the results are in the cache.
 On cache hit, it throws an exception to interrupt the query, which is recovered by the `CacheAwareProxy`, returning the results.

 For the Eloquent Builder, this wraps happens below it, so all calls pass through the `CacheAwareProxy` before hitting the real base builder.

 ## Security

 If you discover any security related issues, please email darkghosthunter@gmail.com instead of using the issue tracker.

+# License

+This specific package version is licensed under the terms of the [MIT License](LICENSE.md), at time of publishing.

+[Laravel](https://laravel.com) is a Trademark of [Taylor Otwell](https://github.com/TaylorOtwell/).
+Copyright © 2011-2022 Laravel LLC.